-- You can get many more responses in a shorter time since you are sending a link that multiple users can access at once.
+You can get many more responses in a shorter time since you are sending a link that multiple users can access at once.
 Gaining more answers is very helpful for generalizing findings across a larger population.
 It can also help with teams wary of small numbers that come with qualitative research studies.

-- You collect statistically significant amounts of data that may give you higher confidence in findings.
+You collect statistically significant amounts of data that may give you higher confidence in findings.
 You can segment these tests into different areas (ex: location, age, gender) to see the differences across demographics.

-- You can access many more types of participants across the world since unmoderated user tests are always remote.
+You may be able to recruit more participants since users can complete sessions whenever they want.
+You can also access many more types of participants across the world since unmoderated user tests are always remote.

-- It is easy for other stakeholders to independently set up unmoderated tests (once they learn how to write tasks correctly).
+It's easy for other stakeholders to independently set up unmoderated tests (once they learn how to write tasks correctly).
 By giving them this task, you can free up your time even more.

 When to use unmoderated user testing